requiremind/requiremind.github.io/source/_posts/2013-07-29-why-i-love-my-development-environment.md

 + `gl` for `git pull`
 + `gco` for `git checkout`

-Some say that zsh can make coffee, havn't tried yet.
+Some say that zsh can make coffee but I havn't tried yet...

 You should not have any problem finding installation instructions for zsh, here is the page you'll be looking for if you think about using *oh-my-zsh*:
 [https://github.com/robbyrussell/oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).